in Atlanta and Beyond

 Getting outside with your family is a must in Atlanta.
 With four kids between the ages of 8 and 13 we are an active, engaged family with a full calendar.
 We love that we can explore so many unique parks, trails, nature centers and outdoor attractions so close to our home.
 And nearly all of them are family friendly.

-Maria Smith is a wife and mom of four children ranging in age from 8 to 13 living in Smyrna, GA.
-In her pre-kid life, she was a TV producer, producing The Oprah Winfrey Show among others.
-Now, she is a freelance writer, blogs at MamaliciousMaria.com, and spends her time playing tennis, coaching basketball and carpooling her kids.
+Maria Smith is a wife and mom of four children ranging in age from 8 to 13 living in Smyrna, Ga.
+In her pre-kid life, she was a TV producer on the The Oprah Winfrey Show among others.
+Now, she is a freelance writer, blogs at MamaliciousMaria.com and spends her time playing tennis, coaching basketball and carpooling her kids.

 There is something soul-stirring about sitting on a dirt bank and watching the Chattahoochee River rushing by.
 The scent of the blooming dogwood trees in Piedmont Park, with their giant cream-colored flowers, always signals spring to me.
 The great outdoors isn’t limited to long drives away from the city, though.
 Atlanta also offers brilliant urban landscaping with built-in green spaces that welcome people from every community.
 And they are right in the middle of the city.

 I love that Atlanta has made a concentrated effort to increase green space within the city and make it easy, accessible and safe for all families.
 My family of six loves to be outside, soaking up the sun.
 We walk and talk, laugh and always find somewhere delicious, unique and fun to eat.
 Being outside is more than just good family bonding time, it really feeds our soul.

 Since there are a variety of outdoor destinations in metro Atlanta, here is a family-crafted list of places we adore.

 8 Places for Outdoor Family Fun Around Atlanta